vizhub-core/vzcode/README.md

 89. Mod-u (Ctrl-u or Cmd-u): Undoes the last selection change.
 90. Mod-Shift-m (Ctrl-Shift-m or Cmd-Shift-m): Opens the lint panel.
 91. F8: Goes to the next diagnostic issue.

+## Interactive Widgets

+Number literals: alt-drag to change the number (right is positive)

+Boolean literals: alt-click to toggle

+Hex/rgb color: alt-click and then use color picker

+Vec2: alt-drag horizontally to change x number (right is positive), alt-drag vertically to change y number (up is positive)

+Rotate: alt-drag around the word rotate.
+The angle is set to the angle in degrees between the x-axis and a line from the point where the user first clicks to the current mouse position.

+Links: alt-click to open link in new tab